-Two days later the first “regular” train was run and on August 24, 1871 the Connecticut Valley Railroad finally declared an official opening.
+Two days later the first “regular” train was run and, on August 24, 1871, the Connecticut Valley Railroad finally declared an official opening.
 The initial schedules of trains operating along the Valley Railroad called for one mixed (passenger and freight) and four passenger trains each way daily (except Sunday) with fifteen stops along the way.

 Financial trouble plagued many early railroads and the Connecticut Valley found theirs in 1876 when it defaulted on its second mortgage bonds and was placed in receivership.

-Hard times fell on the New Haven Railroad itself and in 1961 it fell into bankruptcy.
+Hard times fell on the New Haven Railroad itself and, in 1961, it fell into bankruptcy.
 With a major reduction on spending money to maintain its branch lines, the Valley Railroad soon fell into disrepair, finding only two slow moving freight trains a week using the rusted rails.

 Business failed along the Valley Railroad line and the New Haven also failed.
 In 1968 the New Haven was no longer a railroad with the last train run over the Valley in March 1968.

 Concerned volunteers got together to keep the railroad from being torn up by the new owners, Penn Central.
-This group managed to obtain a temporary lease from Penn Central in 1969 and on August 15, 1969 the Penn Central turned over this branch line to the State of Connecticut.
+This group managed to obtain a temporary lease from Penn Central in 1969 and, on August 15, 1969, the Penn Central turned over this branch line to the state of Connecticut.

-The State of Connecticut granted a formal lease to the Valley Railroad Company on June 1, 1970.
-This lease authorized the company to use the 22.67 miles of track for freight and passenger service; and on July 29, 1971 (100 years to the day of the first ceremonial run), after thousands of hours of mostly volunteer effort, the first train of the new Valley Railroad steamed from Essex to Deep River and has been steaming ever since.
+The state of Connecticut granted a formal lease to the Valley Railroad Company on June 1, 1970.
+This lease authorized the company to use the 22.67 miles of track for freight and passenger service; on July 29, 1971 (100 years to the day of the first ceremonial run), after thousands of hours of mostly volunteer effort, the first train of the new Valley Railroad steamed from Essex to Deep River and has been steaming ever since.